deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 And it dreamed of vengeance.

-The Alpha-of-Alphas had been incendiary upon learning that all data on the Human superweapon had been somehow erased.
+The Alpha-of-Alphas had been incandescent upon learning that all data on the Human superweapon had been somehow erased.
 In a lesser rage, it might eventually have granted the disgraced Alpha Builder the boon of being allowed to die.
 Its fate would have been agonizing and opprobrious… but it would, eventually, have ended in the blissful emptiness of death.

 Not this.
 Not the dark and the stink, not the gnawing ache where its missing upgrades had never been properly cleansed and sealed after their removal, nor clanging silence, the scorn of its former subordinates, or the unceasing meaningless drudgery with no *real* problems to fix, no *real* engineering to do.
 This was slave-work, below what even the lowliest of the lowly Omegas were for.
 The Builder had been robbed of **everything,** including its right to broadcast to the Hunter network.
 It could only listen and envy.